genshinsim/gcsim/ui/packages/docs/docs/guides/migration.md

 ---
-slug: /migration
+title: Migrate from v0 to v1
-sidebar_position: 2
+sidebar_position: 5
 ---

-# Rewrite Migration Guide
+# Migrate from v0 to v1 (Rewrite)

 ## TL;DR